Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 I continued to get by with my Tarzan Spanish, with the friendly proprietor, who didn't seem to mind that I was using it.
 Apparently his wife speaks English, but she only showed up later in the evening.

 The proprietor's attitude towards us shifted when we ordered ourselves a shot of Ginja, their cherry-type liquor for after dinner.
 It was a nice finish to the tasty meal.
-It is so sad that this place is now closed.
-I wonder what happened to the friendly proprietor!

-At the Albergue, when we left in the morning, we also left the key on the table by the donativo box.
+At the albergue, when we left in the morning, we also left the key on the table by the donativo box.
 I gave handsomely to the church, in hopes that someone could be paid in the future to wash the sheets on the bed!

-I loved the simple, rural experience of this small Portuguese town, and could even overlook the dirty sheetsPlease, if you stay here, also donate well.
+I loved the simple, rural experience of this small Portuguese town, and could even overlook the dirty sheets.
+Please, if you stay here, also donate well.
 I suppose not enough people support this very convenient parochial albergue!

 Along the N-348, just to the west of the center of Alvorge, there is also the Quinta da Maceda, which rents individual rooms (scroll to the bottom of the website, as it also rents the entire villa so don't be alarmed at the price tag).
 Right beside the Quinta is the Casas da Ladeia, but it is not appropriate for pilgrim’s with its ultra-high price and minimum night stay requirement.

-While I had concern in my heart for the status of my health, with the shorter day and slower pace, I indeed, did enjoy this lovely and most rural walk on day seven of the Camino Portugués.
+While I had concern in my heart for the status of my health, with the shorter day and slower pace, I did indeed enjoy this lovely and most rural walk on day seven of the Camino Portugués.

-I had proven to myself, that I could indeed manage this day for the better.
+I had proven to myself, that I could manage this day for the better.
 I had time to baby my ankle, elevate it at breaks during the day, and for a long time in the evening.
 I laid in my bunk bed with my feet resting on the bottom of the upper bunk, as I read and journaled about the day.

 Rich massaged my swollen ankle and with the help of ibuprofen, I managed to greatly reduce the swelling.
 Because there was not much pain with my "injury" I was able to do the 23 km to Alvorge!